martinring/thesis/src/5-Partitioning.md

-: We are particularly interested in verification problems which cannot be completed due to a time-out; here, we are looking for the data points which lie as much to the left in [#fig:runtime-idealized] as possible, but are still below the time-out.
+: We are particularly interested in verification problems which cannot be completed due to a time-out; here, we are looking for the data points which lie as much to the left in [#fig:runtime-idealized] as possible but are still below the time-out.
 These are hard to find by enumeration as one would run into time-outs a lot.